-Types of Girls about the Globe (GatG) – 18-39 GatG, Adventurous GatG, Budget GatG, City GatG, Sailing GatG, Winter Sports GatG,
+Types of Girl about the Globe (GatG) – 18-39 GatG, Adventurous GatG, Budget GatG, City GatG, Sailing GatG, Winter Sports GatG

 If you are aged 18-39 and are looking for an adventure tour company, look no further than Travel Talk, a budget-friendly tour company for adventurous and cultural travellers.
 Designed for 18 to 39 year olds who are looking for affordable tours with a premium service, they offer group tours to Spain, Portugal, Croatia, Greece, Turkey, Egypt, Morocco, and more.

-Travel to the Balkans, Jordan, or Iceland, or immerse yourself in a well-known experience such as an Anzac tour or Oktoberfest.
+Travel to the Balkans, Jordan, or on one of their Iceland affordable tours, or immerse yourself in a well-known experience such as an Anzac tour or Oktoberfest.
 For the sailing GatG you can join the Travel Talk sail Croatia trip to explore Croatian islands or go island hopping in Greece.
 For the winter sports GatG you can ski or snowboard in Bulgaria or the French Alps.
 They have so many tours!

 Travel Talk use a higher standard of hotels than Topdeck and G Adventures yet their prices are more competitive.
 Instead of local buses they use premium transportation so you know that you're getting a good deal for your tour price.

 Why do we think they are a solo female friendly company?
 We asked a member of our Girls about the Globe Facebook community for her personal experience of the company.
 Read the Travel Talk tours review below: